HongWonSeok/ECG_Data/README.md

   * The `load_references()` function in `util.py` is used to retrieve the ECG signals and the corresponding list of labels.
   * For each ECG data, it is collected up to a length of 18,000.
 If the length does not reach 18,000, padding is applied.

+### MIT-BIH
+- The MIT-BIH code has also been included.

 ## How to use